BGI Global Teen Fellowship

 What are my commitments if I am accepted into the Fellowship?

-In addition to full participation in our BIMA/Genesis summer experience, BGI fellows will also be expected to participate year-round programs, including Global Conference in NYC, monthly webinars and a weekend seminar.
+In addition to full participation in BIMA/Genesis summer experience, BGI fellows will also be expected to participate year-round programs, including Global Summit in NYC, monthly webinars and a weekend seminar.
 If you have any questions, would like more information, or would like to speak to someone in Russian, please call us at 781-736-8422.

 What is the Brandeis-Genesis Institute?

 The Brandeis-Genesis Institute (BGI) is an initiative that prepares Russian-speaking students from around the world to become effective community leaders fortified by Jewish knowledge, a systematic understanding of Russian Jewry, and a commitment to the future of the Jewish people.
 The BGI is funded by the Genesis Philanthropy Group.